 Gerald Mistal is a Master Watershed Steward and Wildlands Conservancy’s 2013 Volunteer of the Year.
 He enjoys hiking and kayaking, and dreams of thru-hiking the Appalachian Trail.
 His wife prefers day hikes.

-Jim is a founding member of WCLV and served as secretary from its origins in 2010 to 2017.
+Jim is a founding member of WCLV and serves as secretary of the organization.
 From 2008 to 2015, he was the watershed specialist with the Northampton County Conservation District.
 Since 2015, Jim works as the recreation specialist with the Northampton County Division of Parks & Recreation.
 He enjoys birding, kayaking, exploring nature and spending time with family in the North Carolina Outer Banks.

-Keri Maxfield has been involved in watershed protection since 1998, and has been the President of SCWA since 2007.
+Keri Maxfield has been involved in watershed protection since 1998, and has been the President of the Saucon Creek Watershed Association since 2007.
 With over 25 years professional experience in the arts, Keri specializes in environmental science communication and community outreach.
 She is the Art Director at Nurture Nature Center, Easton PA where she is responsible for visual interpretation of science content.
 Keri and her husband Tom live in Lower Saucon with their two cats.
 Gardening is her therapy.

 Brad currently serves as the Master Gardener and Master Watershed Steward Extension Educator in the Lehigh and Northampton County Extension Offices.
 Formerly he served as the 4-H Extension Educator.
 He holds two degrees, one in Education from Northampton Area Community College and one in Elementary and Kindergarten Education K-6 from Penn State.
 He comes from a family steeped in agriculture and is passionate about the environment.